 Since 2005, Secret World Wildlife Rescue has grown into a 365 days a year wildlife rescue centre, caring for over 5,500 sick, injured and orphaned animals each year.
 The aim of our rescue and rehabilitation work is to return the animals to the wild whenever possible, and we believe in always giving an animal the best possible care and the best possible outcome.

-We are supported in our work by a team of over 600 dedicated volunteers who assist in all sorts of ways at Secret World.
-Without our many animal carers , reception, office and administration volunteers, maintenance and gardening volunteers, and our response drivers who pick up injured animals and bring them to Secret World, we simply couldn’t help as many animals as we do.
+We are supported in our work by a team of over 300 dedicated volunteers who assist in all sorts of ways at Secret World.
+Without our many voluntary team members, supporting animal care, fund raising, maintenance, learning and administration, we simply couldn’t help as many animals as we do.